Dingye888/CGRA350_project/README.md

 If you want to add files, create the cpp and hpp inside the work/src folder and add them in the CmakeList file before building.
 After cloneing, create an empty "build" folder inside the "CGRA350T12019_Framework" directory and use cmake to make the soulution.

-From inside the build folder..
+From inside the build folder.

 For Windows

-cmake -G "Visual Studio XX" ..\work
+`cmake -G "Visual Studio XX" ..\work`

 or

-cmake -G "Visual Studio XX Win64" ..\work
+`cmake -G "Visual Studio XX Win64" ..\work`

 After opening the solution (`.sln`) you will need to set some additional variables before running.